 Usually, the recognition of the segmented digits is an easier task compared to segmentation and recognition of a multi-digit string.
 It is often considered as a "Hello World!" example of machine leaning.
-In this post, we will learn how to develop an application to segment a handwritten multi-digit string image and recognize the segmented digits.

 The handwritten digits recognition process passes through three steps preprocessing, segmentation of image into individual digits, and recognition of each digit.